uca-virtualizacion/docker/docker-03.md

 _(Task available in the Virtual Campus)_

-Upload the file `docker-compose.yml` created and everything needed, and also a PDF document with the explanation of the configuration made in the file.
+Upload the file `docker-compose.yml` created and everything needed, and also a Markdown document with the explanation of the configuration made in the file.
 Include also the screenshots where it is required to show in the browser the correct functioning of the containers.

 ---